theevann/notebook-progress-tracker/readme.md

 # Reference

 This tool was created by Evann Courdier (EPFL) and Aymeric Dieuleveut (Ecole Polytechnique).

-The code was mostly developed by Evann Courdier.
+The code was developed by Evann Courdier.